Sinful is a 2020 American horror thriller feature film about a married lesbian couple that find themselves terrorised by a masked maniac.

 Sinful begins with a montage of brief shots of what appears to be a bloody home invasion, the details of which remain unrevealed as the scene immediately cuts to newly-wed couple Remy (Nicole D’Angelo) and Salem (Christina Lo).
 The latter is particularly paranoid, spooked by even the merest noise outside their hideout.
 Having smashed their mobile phones, the jittery pair have no way to contact their accomplice, Tyler.

 As time ticks by and Tyler fails to show up, their initial passion dissipates and the combination of claustrophobia and guilt over their still unexplained crime begins to take its toll.
 A quick combo of snorted coke and gulped beer hardly helps to reduce the oppressive atmosphere.

 So far so good, but we’re just fifteen minutes in and for the next hour the audience is subjected to a circuitous flurry of repetitive scenes that slowly reveal the nature of the home invasion; these are counterpointed with flashbacks to the lovers embracing happily in the sun.
 Once Salem begins to see a masked figure and hear voices, Sinful descends into a spiral of fairly similar scenes that make up much of the remaining running time.

-Admittedly, it’s a slender plot and despite the intrigue of gradual reveals as to what the stressed pair actually perpetrated, it’s perhaps not enough to carry a whole movie, despite the valiant efforts of both actresses.
+There’s a slender plot and despite the intrigue of gradual reveals as to what the stressed pair actually perpetrated, it’s not enough to carry a whole movie, despite the valiant efforts of both actresses.
 That said, there is undoubtedly a palpable sense of heightening hysteria that may satisfy some easily-entertained viewers.

 Adrian J Smith, MOVIES and MANIA